 The thesis represents the capstone for the Honors Program and will require each student to work in close conjunction with a faculty advisor to produce an independent work of scholarship in their discipline.
 Standards will vary from major to major but students are expected to produce a substantial piece of written work or its equivalent.
-With the permission of both their faculty advisor and the Honors Program director, students may substitute their departmental capstone or research courses for HON4899.
 PREREQUISITE: HON4601